chrisjbillington/setuptools-conda/README.md

-The resulting conda package will be in `conda_packages/<architecture>/` and can be installed with `conda install conda_packages/<architecture>/<pkgfile>` or uploaded to your account on anaconda.org with:
+The resulting conda package will be in `conda_packages/<architecture>/` and can be installed with `conda install conda_packages/<architecture>/<pkgfile>` or uploaded to your account on anaconda.org with (you'll need to install `anaconda-client`):
 ```
 anaconda upload conda_packages/<architecture>/<pkgfile>
 ```